 Finsbury Square Bistro

-A working group has been established to talk with the Bistro in Finsbury Square.
+A working group has been established to talk with the Bistro in Finsbury Square new balance shoes website.
 The group are working with the owners to make the site work for us all, promote the continued running of the Bistro, and spot opportunities which benefit both them and the Occupation.
 The group will update the GA (General Assembly) with progress and any resulting proposals, for consensus.

 One of the men who is staying at the camp and is currently homeless, has set up a bike repair shop at the front of Finsbury Square.
 He will be repairing bikes for a donation.